-Sonnet to the Em-Dash
+Sonnet to an Em-Dash

 Oh Em-Dash, how I envy your fame –